GeekTrainer/help-desk-bot-lab/CSharp/exercise7-HandOffToHuman.md

     }
     ```

-    `PrepareRouteableAgentActivity` triggers the Scorable when the message its from an Agent connected with a normal user.
+    `PrepareRouteableAgentActivity` triggers the Scorable when the message is from an Agent connected with a normal user.

     ```CSharp
     protected ConversationReference PrepareRouteableAgentActivity(string conversationId)